 Know your escape route

 Before you go to an area, you want to do some research on your escape route.
 Look, if you are going to an island and a storm hits, your primary (read: only) option is going to be to fly out, so your escape routes are going to be limited.
 But you can still do research before you go.
 Know the various airlines that fly into and out of your destination, and research routes.
 Know the frequency of flights and have backup options written down.
 Most flights out of the Caribbean before Irma flew into Miami.
-There are a lot of flights in and out of Miami International, but they are supposed to take a hit this weekend by the very same storm.
 These are things and factors to consider.
 What other airports can you fly into?
 What are airline hubs?
 American Airlines, which flies largely into the Caribbean, has their major hub in Dallas.
 And JetBlue makes frequent flights from the Caribbean to NYC.
 It may not be ideal, but if the goal is to get out, well, the goal is to get out.

 Establish communication with your travel specialist before you go